rondevera/jslintmate/README.markdown

 to that line in the file.
 Fix and repeat.

-You can also navigate the list of problems with your keyboard: *up/down/k/j* to move up/down, and *enter* to select.
+You can also navigate the list of problems with your keyboard: *up/down/k/j* to move up/down, and *return* to select.

 Options